 DOJ Resolves Criminal Product Market Allocation Charge with $100 Million Penalty and Deferred Prosecution Agreement

-On April 30, the Department of Justice (DOJ) announced that a Florida oncology group has agreed to pay a criminal penalty of $100 million, which is the statutory maximum amount, to resolve a charge that it conspired with a competing group to enter into a product allocation scheme involving types of cancer treatments
+The Department of Justice (DOJ) announced that a Florida oncology group has agreed to pay a criminal penalty of $100 million, which is the statutory maximum amount, to resolve a charge that it conspired with a competing group to enter into a product allocation scheme involving types of cancer treatments.

 Paul, Weiss is advising Cigna Corporation on the regulatory clearance of the $6.3 billion sale of its group life and disability insurance business to New York Life.